pablogiaccaglia/elk-vaccination-analysis/README.md

 and so it has been also used to build insightful dashboards providing visualization at various levels of granularity.

+We focused on the Italian vaccination campaign by relying on the daily updated open data about delivery and administration of **COVID-19** vaccines provided by the <a href="https://www.salute.gov.it">**Italian Ministry of Health**</a>.
+Of the data available at <a href="https://github.com/italia/covid19-opendata-vaccini">this Github repository</a> only three datasets were picked to feed the system.
+The idea is to provide a tool aware of data updates, reason for why we implemented a small data processing pipeline to fetch, slightly change and standardize the data uploaded to the aforementioned repository.
+More details about this process can be found on the <a href="Report.pdf">Report</a>

 # Contents